 Who Should Enroll?

-Rising 4th–6th graders.
-This class is a great start for elementary students planning to take their first Aim Academy English class this fall.
+This class is for rising 4th–8th graders.
+This class is a great start for elementary or middle school students planning to take their first Aim Academy English class this fall.

 - High speed, broadband Internet

 - Sound card and microphone (for live sessions)

 - Streaming video capabilities to watch recorded lectures